-The term "caries" in Latin means "putrefaction" and quite accurately describes the condition of the teeth in this disease.
-Caries is the destruction of the tooth, which begins with the dissolution of the mineral substances that make up the tooth, followed by the destruction of the hard tissues of the tooth and the formation of a cavity.
+The Latin term ‘caries’ translates into ‘decay’ and precisely describes the state of teeth in this disease.
+Caries is a destruction of a tooth, which starts from the solution of mineral substances contained in the tooth and is followed by the destruction of hard tooth tissues and cavitation.

-Of course, the cause of caries is not only the presence of microbes in the oral cavity, but also a number of other factors, for example, heredity.
-Nutrition is of great importance.
-Insufficient intake of proteins, vitamins, mineral salts, fluorine and various trace elements into the body contributes to the development of caries.
-And eating a lot of sweets only helps bacteria destroy teeth.
-The composition and properties of saliva play an important role.
-It was found that the saliva of people exposed to caries is more viscous and the ratio of the content of mineral salts has been changed in it.
+Certainly, the caries cause doesn’t come down to the presence of microbes in the oral cavity, there are a number of other factors, such as inheritance.
+Eating habits are of great importance.
+The lack of proteins, vitamins, mineral salts, fluorine, and various microelements promote caries development.
+Eating lots of sweets help bacteria destroy teeth.
+Saliva content and properties play a critical part.
+It is found that saliva in people susceptible to caries is more viscous with the changed content of mineral salts.

-In order not to miss the first signs of caries, you should visit the dentist at least once a year.
-The fact is that in the first stages, caries is asymptomatic, and it is quite difficult to notice a small spot with an inexperienced eye yourself.
-We can see the chewing surface of the tooth.
-And caries can be located on the lateral surface.
+To detect the first signs of caries, one needs to visit a dentist at least once a year.
+The fact is that early caries shows no signs, and it’s hard to notice a tiny spot on your own.
+We see the chewing surface only.
+But caries may be located on the side surface.

-It is important to understand that if caries has appeared, then it will not heal on its own and will only progress.
-That is why, if you notice any of these symptoms, you should contact your dentist as soon as possible.
+It is important to realize that once caries developed it cannot heal itself but will progress.
+That’s why if you noticed some of the symptoms, you need to visit a dentist as soon as possible.